the-fellowship-co/facade/docs/bylding_backends/expose_your_frontends.md

 sidebar_label: Expose your blocks
 ---

 Use `byld gate expose [block-name]` to generate an edge to the frontend.
+We will generate one edge for every `Byld::Model` in the block.

 ```sh
 $ byld gate expose order